Greater New York Councils: Order of the Arrow

-As of July 2022, Shannyn Bartkowski, brotherhood member from Aquehonga Chapter became the 10th Lodge Chief of Kintecoying Lodge and the first female Lodge Chief in Kintecoying History.
-Shannyn formerly served as the Lodge Vice-Chief of Inductions for the 2021-2022 term and Aquehonga Chapter Vice-Chief for the 2020-2021 term, additionally Shannyn is an Eagle Scout.
+As of July 2022, Finley Bartkowski, brotherhood member from Aquehonga Chapter became the 10th Lodge Chief of Kintecoying Lodge.
+Finley formerly served as the Lodge Vice-Chief of Inductions for the 2021–2022 term and Aquehonga Chapter Vice-Chief for the 2020–2021 term.
+As of June 2023, Finley became the Section E18 Vice-Chief, for the 2023–2024 term.

 History

 For over 100 years the Order of the Arrow has played a significant role in the life of millions of Scouts, shaping them to be young men dedicated to the cheerful service of others and bound in brotherhood to their fellow man.
 Soon after Dr. E. Urner Goodman and Col. Carol A. Edson founded our Order at Treasure Island Scout Camp in 1915, word of the Wimachtendienk came to New York City.
 In 1920, four men were inducted into the Order and formed the 4th Order of the Arrow Lodge in the country.
 It was on that evening that the rich history of Brotherhood, Cheerfulness, and Service began in what we now know as the Greater New York Councils.

 For 93 years, the Greater New York Councils chartered 5 lodges, one in each borough.
 Ranachqua Lodge #4 was founded in 1920 and served the Bronx.
 Shu-Shu-Gah Lodge #24 was founded in 1925 and served Brooklyn.
 Suanhacky Lodge #49 was founded in 1930 and served Queens.
 Man-A-Hattin Lodge #82 was founded in 1935 and served Manhattan.
 Aquehongian Lodge #112 was founded in 1938 and served Staten Island.